 The components of the client layer are built on content management services available from the lower layers of Documentum architecture.
 The components in applications, that are built, can be common for other applications as both the web-based applications and Microsoft Windows-based applications access the same dictionary from the repository.

 Documentum’s application layer provides the integration of content servers with enterprise applications.
 It also offers several products that provide a collaboration of content management systems with the application layer.
 Here are some products:

 The link is provided with the help of content services which gives the power of all the Documentum functionality to the user.

-For example, a customer care executive using SAP or CRM application can check the customer's details, like the bill amount, the customer's segment, usage, and personal details including the phone number, address, instantly.
+For example, a customer care executive using SAP or CRM application can check the customer's details, like the bill amount, the customer's segment, usage, and personal details including the phone number, and address, instantly.
 Other than the executive, their project manager can review the operations and procedures with a single click on the report.

 BOF provides the developer with the option of installing the BOF modules dynamically and directly on the storage.
 It allows you to use the application without adding any custom JAR files manually into each application.
-The dynamic usability of BOF module also provides you with the ability to update any module directly into the repository without shutting down the application.
+The dynamic usability of the BOF module also provides you with the ability to update any module directly into the repository without shutting down the application.

 Image source: emc.com

 When you create a new module in the repository system, it creates a folder named dmc_module to denote the modules.
 The implementation of JAR files is then linked to the particular module in the module folder.

 A lifecycle in Documentum states the different stages a document goes through during the ‘lifetime’ of that particular document.
 The lifecycle of Documentum gives an idea of how the changes are made in any document as it progresses through its lifetime.
 A lifecycle in Documentum also provides you with a notification indicating when the document gets approved by calling the custom codes and performing specific operations.